 A Lesson in Swing - Submerge Magazine Photoshoot with Peter Petty

-I think it would be quite an incredible experience to go back in time and visit a classic 1930's swing/jazz club.
+I think it would be quite an awesome experience to go back in time and visit a classic 1930's swing/jazz club.
 The snazzy music, the confident charisma, the sexy, swanky atmosphere...
 It would be a thrilling and wild night full of high class and jaw-dropping entertainment.
 I know this personal fantasy of mine will never come true, but I think I got the next best thing when I was called by Submerge Magazine to photograph swing singer Peter Petty for their December 2017 Issue.

 Hit the Lights!

 As soon as I got the job my Art Director made it abundantly clear that Peter was a stunning performer.
 I prepared myself by watching some videos of his live performances and he truly was a musical animal.
 Unlike most of my other musician photoshoots I didn't feel like a grand environment was needed to contribute to the narrative.
 In fact, it would probably just get in his way.
 Instead I would keep the location simple and let his explosive personality do the talking.

 I knew the perfect place to go to for this aesthetic.
 A friend and fellow photo school graduate of mine named Bobby had an old photo studio up in his attic.
 The floors were classically detailed with wooden planks, one of the walls was converted into a hand-painted gray background, and there were also many peculiar items stored inside like antique furniture, paintings, and even a full drum kit.
 The studio was simple but was also beautifully aged to vintage perfection.
 It also mimicked the old school portrait studios that you often see being today in photoshoots for Vanity Fair and Hollywood Reporter.

 Hit the Music!